26 of the Best New Year’s Eve Celebrations Around the World

 Walt Disney World, Florida

 You can make your children’s wishes come true—and inspire a fairytale romance of your own—when you choose Walt Disney World as your New Year’s Eve celebration spot, according to travel agent Greg Antonelle.
 “Spending New Year’s Eve in Walt Disney World with my wife and three kids was the most magical place in the world we could have been.
 Disney goes above and beyond to make their guests feel special every day of the year,” he says, “but on New Years Eve, Disney goes beyond their regular fireworks display with extended park hours that let you spend more time celebrating.
 We’ve spent a couple of New Year’s Eves at Walt Disney World, and we always arrive early and stay late to maximize our fun.”
-And Disney World is just one of many theme parks that go all out for the holidays.

 For freelance expat writer Amanda Walkins, there’s no better place on the map to ring in January 1 than Edinburgh, Scotland, which she says makes the holiday feel magical from start to finish.
 The gathering, locally known as “Hogmanay,” lasts for three full days, with family-friendly activities during the day and adult-only celebrations at night.
 “The Torchlight Procession on December 30 attracts thousands of people to the streets for a fantastic illumination to get the party started, complete with vikings, pipers, and drummers to lead the procession.
 You can participate or just snag a sideline spot to watch it all unfold.
 NYE itself is a massive street party with multiple stages for live music and ceilidh dancing, with fireworks every hour on the hour starting at 9 p.m.,” she explains.